+The remaining fifty percent of the grade will depend on which option you are taking for this course.
 Full written guidelines are available for each of these assignments.
 Students must inform me of their choice by 24 July.
 All written work for this class should be double-spaced with regular margins and Chicago Manual footnotes.
 The two response papers (~4-5 pages) are due on 31 July and 28 August.
-A (~1-2 page) proposal for the referat or research paper is due by 7 August with the final papers due 30 September and seminar papers must be turned in by March 2021.
+A (~1-2 page) proposal for the referat or research paper is due by 7 August with the final papers due 30 September and by 1 March 2022 respectively.